vrajclerk/PLACEMENT_NOTES/c++/c++.md

 # C++

 ## Objects:
-- Objects are entities in the real world
+- Objects are entities in the real world.
+- Object is an instance of a class.

 ![alt text](Notes_241020_112942-1.jpg)